shahrukhqasim/MuonsAndMatter/README.md

 For other clusters, modify the commands accordingly.
 You should include every directory you need access to from within the container with `-B` option.

+Running on the MacBook is also easy, the default binary release from Geant4 works fine.
+And the rest of the packages can be installed simply via pip3.

+Then, clone the repository (SSH / HTTPS):

 ```
 git clone git@github.com:shahrukhqasim/MuonsAndMatter.git
 ```